browarsoftware/RMoCap/README.md

 ﻿# RMoCap
-R language package for processing and analysis motion capture (mocap) data.
+R language package for processing and kinematic analyzing motion capture data.

 In order to install package in R, run following commands: